lukkksm4/sentimental-app/README.md

 # Sentimental Social Media App (English)

-Simple text-based **Social Media App**, that uses emotion-based sentiment analysis to identify the mood of a post and change its color.
+Simple text-based **Social Network App**, that uses emotion-based sentiment analysis to identify the mood of a post and change its color.

  ### **[SentimentalApp Website](http://sentimental-app-ehfoseuifheh.s3-website-sa-east-1.amazonaws.com/)**